Ren-ZY/RUSD/README.md

-# RUSD -- Rust Stackoverflow Detector
+# RustSoda -- Rust Stackoverflow Detector

 **Thank you for noticing our tool!**